 sweet potato casserole in a white baking dish on blue cloth

-Sweet Potato Casserole Marshmallow Tips and Tricks
+Sweet Potato Casserole Recipe Tips & Tricks

 • Opt for the Instant Pot for making your mashed sweet potatoes.
 It makes this go by even faster!